 social isolation: State of having minimal contact with others.
 Compare with social exclusion.
 See also social inclusion.

 social security system and payments: Aims to encourage self-reliance and provide for a minimum acceptable standard of living, with payments targeted to people who do not have the means to support themselves.
-Provides payments, through Centrelink, to those unable to work or unable to find work, with additional payments for those who pay private rent and those with dependent children.
+Provides payments, through Centrelink, to those unable to work (due to disability or caring responsibilities), those unable to find work, those pursuing post-school learning, families with the cost of raising dependent children, and rental costs.

 socioeconomic position: Indication of how ‘well off’ a person or group is.
-In this report, socioeconomic groups are mostly reported using the Socio-Economic Indexes for Areas, typically for five groups (quintiles), from the most disadvantaged (worst off or lowest socioeconomic group) to the least disadvantaged (best off or highest socioeconomic group).
+Socioeconomic groups are mostly reported using the Socio-Economic Indexes for Areas, typically for five groups (quintiles), from the most disadvantaged (worst off or lowest socioeconomic group) to the least disadvantaged (best off or highest socioeconomic group).

 Socio-Economic Indexes for Areas: Set of indexes, created from Census data, that aim to represent the socioeconomic position of Australian communities and identify areas of advantage and disadvantage.
 The index value reflects the overall or average level of disadvantage of the population of an area.
 It does not show how individuals living in the same area differ from each other in their socioeconomic group.
 Generally, where analyses on socioeconomic position are presented, the Index of Relative Socio-Economic Disadvantage has been used.